mscwu/udacity_traffic_sign_classification/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+* Sample Distribution of Training Dataset

 ![alt text][image1]

+* Sample Distribution

 ###Design and Test a Model Architecture